 Masters in Nutrition Program Information

-A Master of Science degree program in Nutrition is usually completed in two years of study (full-time) and prepares students for careers in the nutritional sciences; although, many graduates choose to enter the job market as registered dietitians.
-Depending on the program, different emphasis areas are available, and students may complete thesis or non-thesis tracks.
+A Master of Science in Nutrition program is usually completed in two years of full-time study and prepares students for careers in the nutritional sciences, although many graduates choose to enter the job market as registered dietitians, which may require state licensing.

-Public health, clinical nutrition, nutrition education and nutrition therapy are some of the concentration areas that students may pursue in the Master of Science in Nutrition.
+Public health, clinical nutrition, nutrition education and nutrition therapy are some of the concentration areas that students may pursue.
 Some courses focus on human physiology, particularly metabolic and molecular processes, while other classes look at the behavioral dimension of nutrition, along with how people choose what they eat.
 Students may be required to research and write a thesis.

 Students in a graduate-level nutrition program learn which foods are high in nutritional composition and are beneficial and integral to overall well-being.
 Alternatively, students may investigate foods that are low in nutritional value and may contribute to lethargy and obesity.
 Students may look at common factors that can impact the nutritional content of food, such as food handling, cooking and food processing.